Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Effective Hamiltonian for small

 where $\alpha \in \{A,B\}$, $\beta \in \{C,D\}$, $L_{1(2)}^{\mathbf{k}_{1}}(\mathbf{r}_n)$ creates a low energy (corresponding to one of the two low-energy bands) fermion of momentum close to the Dirac point $\mathbf{k}_{1}$, at position $\mathbf{r}_n$, $\mathcal{A}=\sqrt{3}$ is the area of the unit cell, and the coefficients

+These expressions make explicit that i) the lattice operator is a superposition of contributions from all Dirac points, ii) each contribution carries a rapid phase factor $e^{\pm i \textbf{Q}\cdot\textbf{r}}$.

 One can now use equation~(\ref{small_kp_c_l}) to replace the lattice operator $c(\mathbf{r})$ with the continuum ones $L(\mathbf{r})$, in the Kitaev's Hamiltonian~(\ref{kitaevh}).
-Neglecting the terms proportional to $e^{i\mathbf{k}_{1(2)}\cdot\mathbf{r}}$ (fast oscillating terms), this gives us the Kitaev's Hamiltonian, in the vortex-full case, valid for low energies and in the long wavelength limit, see Eqs.~(\ref{l_basis}, \ref{kitaevhcl}, \ref{hfull}, \ref{dirack1}).
+Neglecting the terms proportional to $e^{i\mathbf{k}_{1(2)}\cdot\mathbf{r}}$ (fast oscillating terms), this gives us the Kitaev's Hamiltonian, in the vortex-full case, valid for low energies and in the long wavelength limit, see Eqs.~(\ref{l_basis}, \ref{kitaevhcl}, \ref{hfull}, \ref{dirack1}), written in terms of the multi-component spinor~(\ref{l_basis}).